-- provide work and research to support teaching and learning
+- Providing strategies and research to support teaching and learning

-- working with schools and organisations to provide guidance and support
+- Working with schools and partner organisations to provide guidance and support

-- working with other professionals (e.g. Social Care, Speech and Language therapy, Cheshire East Autism Team)
+- Working with other key professionals (e.g. Social Care, Speech and Language Therapy, Cheshire East Autism Team)

 How can I get help from an educational psychologist?

-Usually the Special Educational Needs Coordinator (SENCo) at the school will contact an educational psychologist after deciding that your child might benefit from their help.
+The Special Educational Needs Coordinator (SENCo) at the school will contact an educational psychologist after deciding that your child might benefit from their help.
 This will usually take place after your child/young person has received a SEN Support Plan and this has been reviewed with you.
 The school will then ask for your permission to provide this specialist educational psychology support and you will be asked to complete a parental consent form.
 Information from this consultation will then help to inform your child/young person’s SEN support plan.

 If you think your child needs help but you have not been contacted by the school then you should speak to your child’s teacher or the SENCo at the school.